 MDARD food inspectors should conduct recall audit checks during routine inspections or as directed.

-The beef wonton ravioli items were produced on Feb.
-22, 2017 and March 28, 2017.
-The following products are subject to recall: [View Label]
+The frozen, marinated top sirloin items were produced on various dates between Feb.
+19, 2018 and March 14, 2018.
+The following products are subject to recall: [View Labels (PDF only)]

 Click To Submit Press Releases, News, Calendar Items, and Community Events to Great Lakes Radio Stations WFXD, WKQS, WRUP, WQXO, and WPIQ